The Adams differentials on the classes $h_j^3$: Code

 In order to apply this procedure to the classes $h_j^3$ there is one more wrinkle we need to iron out.
 In the statement of \Cref{prop:alg-n-diff} both the source and target of the differential we wish to prove were stated in terms of the names for classes coming from the \emph{Cartan--Eilenberg $E_2$-page}.
 This means we will have to provide a precise procedure for translating between these naming schemes.

 From \Cref{sec:review} we recall that the isomorphism

 sends a $q_i$ to $v_i$ and uses the fact that $\BP_*\BP/I \cong \P$ in order to provide an isomorphism at the level of cobar complexes.
-The most subtle point here is that this isomorphism sends $t_i$ to $\chi(\xi_i^2)$ where $\chi$ is the antipode on $\P$.
+The most subtle point here is that this isomorphism sends $t_i$ to $\chi(\xi_i^2)$ where $\chi$ is the antipode on $\P$ (see also \cite{AndrewsMiller, MillerSquare, RavenelGreenBook} for this isomorphism).

 \begin{dfn} Let $T_j$ denote the following class in the cobar complex $\mathrm{cb}(\BP_*\BP)$:

 The class $T_j$ is a cocycle since $d^2=0$ and the $\BP_*\BP$-cobar complex is torsion free.
 We will let $\vartheta_j$ denote the class on the Adams--Novikov $E_2$-page detected by $T_j$.
 In \Cref{exm:vartheta-hj2} we will check that $\vartheta_j$ maps to $h_{j-1}^2$ under the quotient map to the cohomology of $\P$. \end{dfn}